RoundRobinHood/t4-site-content/docs/index.md

 The programming screen is where the player can choose to place nodes The solution displayed in the graph is the intended solution for level 1.

+The following nodes can be used:

+1. Sensor node: Can be configured to select a specific sensor (currently only 1 possibility).
+When code is executed, this node spits out the most deviating temperature reading in its radius.
+2. Number node: This node continuously spits out the number it is provided with.
+3. IfGreater node: It spits out a 1 if a > b, and 0 otherwise.
+4. Additive node: It spits out a + b.
+5. Controller node: If its input is >= 1, it activates.
+Otherwise, it deactivates.
+If a controller is active, it ensures that a farm next to it always has safe temperature readings.
+However, it subtracts from score and coins when running and can cause game over if the coins go below 0.

 ## The game screen

 ![Game screen](./assets/simulation.png)